amelesco/Portfolio.Web/README.md

 🦾Motivation & Problem Solved
 The primary motivation behind this project was to serve as a hands-on challenge to apply and solidify the foundational web development concepts learned during my self-directed study.
 Building it from the ground up was a significant undertaking, but a deeply rewarding one that allowed me to solve real-world coding problems.

-✅Through this process, I gained a robust understanding of:
+✅Through this process, I understand.
 How HTML, CSS, and JavaScript interact cohesively to create a complete and dynamic web experience.
 Practical Git and GitHub for version control, collaboration, and project management.
 The essential steps involved in deploying a website to make it accessible online.